clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 *	Sample environment for hosting certificates and revocation information
 *	Hosts file to resolve names hosted by sample environment

-The test SCVP client is provided along with a set of scripts to cause the client to use test artifacts to interact with a RUT.
-The test client will emit several streams of information including a summary of test results, basic logging information regarding test client operation, scripts to facilitate re-testing scenarios that failed to yield the expected results, debugging information and, optionally, request and response files for analysis.
+The test SCVP client is provided along with a set of scripts to cause the client to use the test artifacts to interact with a RUT.
+The test client will emit several streams of information including a summary of test results; basic logging information regarding test client operation; scripts to facilitate re-testing scenarios that failed to yield the expected results; debugging information; and, optionally, request and response files for analysis.

 A script generator is supplied to generate scripts to drive the test SCVP client.
 The script generator emits scripts for each set of test artifacts with several variations for interacting with the RUT.